PhoenixTales/wiki.gothicarchive.org/factions.md

 ## Miner's Association
 - German: `Der Schürferbund` (`SFB`)
 - work at _Free Mine_ and live at _Free Camp_
+- `A whole pack of unruly miners has settled in the Free Camp.`
 - allied with the _New Camp_

 ## Morlocks